Think your kids are "too big" for taking seasonal pictures? Think again! You just need the right tips for taking fun pictures of your Tweens.

 We had off last Friday because of another hurricane here in Charlotte.
 (Don't be fooled by the sunny blue skies, 30+ schools in our district were without power.)
 So I bundled up the girls and we went to pick out our pumpkins.

 Never once did they say to me: "I'm too old for this, mom."
 They were both super excited to go and I think it was these three simple tricks:

 From the start, the Peanut knew she was an important member of the pumpkin hunting crew.

 She was in charge of all the heavy lifting, the pulling of the wagon, the picking of the biggest pumpkin.

 I told her I wanted the pumpkins for decorating the front step, so she was solidly on Team House Decor.

 This was not a toddler-style "Oh little cutie, mommy wants pictures of you by the pumpkin-wumpkins" trip.
 We were there with a Mission to make the house festive.

-2. Respect their age, take pictures accordingly: I didn’t ask the girls to pose in any particular way like I did when they were little.
+I didn't ask the girls to pose in any particular way like I did when they were little.
 I just put them in the right spot for the lighting and let the rest come naturally.

 To read about how I find good light in full sun, check out these fall photo tips here.